 Harbor Seal Resting and Birthing Areas

-Harbor seals do not migrate great distances.
-They generally use secluded beaches and remote rocky areas along the ocean shoreline and within bays and estuaries from Japan to eastern Russia, Alaska to Baja California, South Carolina to Greenland, and from Norway to France.
+Harbor seals do not usually migrate great distances.
+They generally use secluded beaches and remote rocky areas along the ocean shoreline and within bays and estuaries from Japan to eastern Russia, Alaska to Baja California, South Carolina to Greenland, and from Norway to northern Spain.
 They can frequently be found in the same locations year round, with seasonal movements in northern latitudes.
 They are commonly the most shy and wary of local seal species, and are easily startled by motion or noise.

 Alsea Bay, Oregon

 Photo by Roy Lowe - Used by permission